Bangkok to Bali

 Standards of accommodation and service can vary, and may be different to what you’re accustomed to.
 Though rooms can be on the smaller side, they are generally clean, and you may be expected to share bathroom facilities / showers.
 Solo travellers will be paired in twin or multi-share accommodation with other members of the tour group of the same sex for the duration of the trip.

-At the homestay in Cianjur, travellers will share one giant house, with up to five travellers in each room, and shared bathroom facilities for the group’s use.
+At the homestay travellers will share accommodation in one house, on a multi share basis with shared bathroom facilities.
 In addition, the Red Island surf camp will see you shack up in dorm-style rooms (maximum of six per room, single sex) with en-suite bathroom facilities.

-Some, but not all, meals will be included: 19 breakfasts and 2 lunches.
-For additional meals, we recommend you budget USD 340-445 (approx.).
-Though most group members choose to eat together, you are not obligated to do so.
+Some, but not all, meals will be included: 19 breakfasts, 3 lunches and 1 dinner.
+For additional meals, we recommend you budget USD 330-430 (approx.).
 Your guide will be able to suggest a wide variety of local spots and restaurants, as well as delicious local delicacies to try.
 Street food is an affordable and delicious option, which gives you the chance to eat like, and with, the locals!

 Included breakfasts will usually be Asian-style, featuring noodles, bread and eggs, or congee – a traditional rice porridge.
 There are options available for vegetarians, although these may be limited.